mohithcshekar/Online-banking-system/README.md

 * Etc...

 ## Usage
 After the succefull installation of the above mentioned software.
 You can run the program.
-For the detailed documentaion on how to use this source code you can request me through mail ``mohith.chandrashekar@gmail.com``
+For the detailed documentaion on how to use this source code you can request me through mail.

 ## Screenshots
 ### Customer Dashboard